| Title: | Compute the Rectangular Statistical Cartogram |

 statistical data: Bundesamt fur Statistik (BFS) https://www.bfs.admin.ch,

-Website Statistik Schweiz, downloaded file je-d-21.03.01.xls
+Website Statistik Schweiz, downloaded file je-d-21.03.01.xls on 2016-05-26.,

 Perfomed on a Intel(R) Xeon(R) CPU E5-2698 v3 @ 2.30GHz/ Debian8.

-Figure 12 – SBB
+Figure 12 – SBB:

 Source: https://data.sbb.ch/explore 2016-05-12.